-Any photo of the stacked, cliff banded-pair of Rocky Mountain Peaks framing a pristine mirror-like lake is most likely a photo of the Maroon Bells.
+Any photo of the stacked, cliff banded-pair of Rocky Mountain Peaks framing a pristine mirror-like lake most likely depicts the Maroon Bells.
 These two Fourteeners (North Maroon and South Maroon) are arguably the most photographed mountains in Colorado.
-And they capture the majesty and impact that Colorado is known for.
+And they capture the majesty and grandeur that Colorado is known for.

 Learn everything you need to know about the Maroon Bells before you plan your next trip to Aspen, Colorado.